Cash Tracking System

 Yet, there are still many people that live their lives thinking “It ain’t illegal if you don’t get caught!”.

-If it’s quick and easy money, that’s all I care about.
+If it’s quick and easy money, that’s all they care about.

-Who cares how many people I hurt to get it, I got what I wanted.
+Who cares how many people they hurt to get it, they got what they wanted.

 Yeah… no thanks.

 There is a U.S. Postal Code that says anyone who sends money through the mail for cash gifting scheme purposes will be fined and/or imprisoned for mail fraud.

 Just don’t do it!

 It’s really not worth it!